Akuli/odotdot/docs/syntax-spec.md

   returned by the `expr` expression. `attr` must be an identifier.
 - List literals: `[element1 element2 element3]` and `[]` return `List` objects.
   The elements can be any expressions.
-- Function call expressions: `(function arg1 arg2 arg3)` calls the function
+- Function call expressions: `(function arg1 arg2 arg3)` calls a [returning]
-  with the given arguments and returns whatever the function returned.
+  function with the given arguments and returns whatever the function returned.
+  If the function is not returning, a `TypeError` is thrown.
 The function and the arguments can be any expressions, and you can have any number of arguments you want.
-The argument list can also contain options given like `name:value` where `name` is an identifier and `value` is an expression.
-Giving two or more options with same names is a syntax error.
-  Unlike in e.g. C, options and arguments must be evaluated in order, from left to right.
+The argument list can also contain optional arguments given like `name:value` where `name` is an identifier and `value` is an expression.
+Giving two or more optional arguments with same names is a syntax error.
+Unlike in e.g. C, all arguments are evaluated in the order they appear in the code, from left to right.
+(TODO: test this)
 - Infixed function call expressions: ``(arg1 `function` arg2)`` is equivalent to `(function arg1 arg2)`.
 Here `func`, `arg1` and `arg2` can be any
   expressions.
-There must be exactly 2 arguments and no options.
+There must be exactly 2 arguments, and no optional arguments.
 - Operator calls: `(a == b)`, `(a != b)`, `(a > b)`, `(a < b)`, `(a >= b)`,
   `(a <= b)`, `(a + b)`, `(a - b)`, `(a * b)` and `(a / b)` behave a lot like infixed function calls: `a` and `b` can be any expressions, and the